-- A. Each office floor is provided with four 4" waste, four 3" vent, two 1" condensate drain, and one 1-1/2" and one 1" domestic cold water stub out. - Water piping serving Base Building Core areas shall not be tapped into for tenants' use. - B. Building provides Domestic Hot Water to Base Building Core restrooms only.
-If Tenant requires hot water, provide instantaneous electric type tankless water heaters for hot water within Tenant kitchen/break room at point-of-use. - C. Reclaimed water lines (Purple lines) are provided for supplying water to the Base Building Core Restroom urinal and water closet flush valves. - D. Design Criteria: - 1.
-Soil, Waste and Vent System shall be per California Plumbing Code, Latest Edition, and applicable local regulations. - 2.
+- A. When conflict arises between the Tenant Improvement Construction Documents, Buildings Codes, and these Construction Standards; the more stringent requirement shall prevail. - B. Each office floor is provided with four 4" waste, four 3" vent, two 1" condensate drain, and one 1-1/2" and one 1" domestic cold water stub out. - 1.
+Water piping serving Base Building Core areas shall not be tapped into for tenants' use. - C. Building provides Domestic Hot Water to Base Building Core restrooms only.
+If Tenant requires hot water, provide instantaneous electric type tankless water heaters for hot water within Tenant kitchen/break room at point-of-use. - D. Reclaimed water lines (Purple lines) are provided for supplying water to the Base Building Core Restroom urinal and water closet flush valves.

+E. Design Criteria:

+- 1. Soil, Waste and Vent System shall be per California Plumbing Code, Latest Edition, and applicable local regulations. - 2.
 Water Piping: Size piping per California Plumbing Code, Latest Edition - a.
 Size domestic cold-water piping for maximum allowable velocity of 6 feet per second. - b.
 Size domestic hot water piping for a maximum velocity of 5 feet per second. - c.
 Size domestic hot water return piping for a maximum allowable velocity of 4 feet per second. - 3.
 Gas Piping: Size per California Plumbing Code, Latest Edition. - a.
-Medium pressure natural gas is provided by PG&E - b.
-Provide regulators and vent piping as needed to supply gas pressure required at equipment. - 4.
-Plumbing design drawings and calculations shall be signed by a competent mechanical engineer registered in the State of California.
+Medium pressure (5 psig) natural gas is provided by PG&E - b.
+Provide regulators and vent piping as needed to supply gas pressure required at equipment.

-- 5. Grooved fittings are not allowed for water piping installed in concealed spaces or at risers. - 6.
+- 4. Plumbing design drawings and calculations shall be signed by a competent mechanical engineer registered in the State of California. - 5.
+Grooved fittings are not allowed for water piping installed in concealed spaces or at risers. - 6.
 All fixtures and equipment shall have service stop valves. - 7.
 Isolation ball valves shall be installed to segregate like plumbing fixtures and/or geographical areas; such that large areas do not need to be isolated and drained to support repairs and/or future alterations. - 8.
 Condensate drains shall be trapped per equipment manufacturer's instructions, minimum slope of 1/8" per 1', have wide radius fittings, wye fittings where drains are combined, and wye fitting clean-outs at each change of direction.
 Combining equipment condensate drains shall require upsize of downstream pipe.

-- A. Piping: Pipe and fittings are to be domestically manufactured. - Sanitary, waste/soil and vent piping aboveground, is to be cast iron, standard weight. - a.
+- A. Piping: Pipe and fittings are to be domestically manufactured. - 1.
+Sanitary, waste/soil and vent piping aboveground, is to be cast iron, standard weight. - a.
 Type L copper with soldered fittings can be used in vent applications at the Contractor's option. - 2.
-Domestic water piping is to be Type "L" hard copper throughout. - Natural gas piping and fittings shall be schedule 40 rated for no less than 100 PSIG: - a.
+Domestic water piping is to be Type "L" hard copper throughout. - 3.
+Natural gas piping and fittings shall be schedule 40 rated for no less than 100 PSIG: - a.
 2 inches diameter and less in size: ASTM A53 Black steel pipe with ASME B16.3 Class 150 threaded black malleable iron fittings. - b.
 Greater than 2 inches diameter: ASTM A53 Black steel pipe and wrought steel ANSI B16.9 butt-welding fittings. - c.
 Exposed to outside: Galvanized steel pipe and fittings.
 Following construction; any exposed pipe threads shall be painted with spay-on cold zinc galvanizing compound if all piping and fittings will not be painted. - 4.
-Press-fit fittings, such as "Shark-bite", and crimped O-ring type fittings are not allowed. - Use of mechanical/saddle tees and T-drill collaring, or similar, are not allowed.
+Press-fit fittings, such as "Shark-bite", and crimped O-ring type fittings are not allowed. - 5.
+Use of mechanical/saddle tees and T-drill collaring, or similar, are not allowed.
 Only pre-manufactured tees are allowed.